Affiliate links on Android Authority may earn us a commission. Learn more.

 The first is actually a personal example.
 As a full-time writer who works for an Android-focused website, I am constantly asked about phones in conversations with people.
 What phone am I using?
 What’s the coolest phone of the year?
 What’s the next smartphone trend going to be?
 But the question I am asked the most is: What phone should I buy?

 I will fully admit right now that the answer I give more often than not is, “buy an iPhone.”
 Why is that?
 Because iPhones are simply easier to use for the vast majority of people.
-Older folks can easily ask their kids for help with their phones because the kids all have the same device.
+Newer folks can easily ask their kids for help with their phones because the kids all have the same device.
 Moving from last year’s iPhone to this year’s is easy, as all your apps, photos, and even the layout of your icons will transfer over automatically.

 Android fans need to support people using iPhones, just as people with iPhones need to support Android users.